arobson/anvil.http/README.md

 	}

 ## API
-Currently the only call that this plugin adds to anvil is registerPath.
+Currently the only call that this extension adds to anvil is registerPath.

 ### registerPath( url, filePath )
 This lets you register static files to serve at a specific relative url